-Have you ever wondered about the longevity of solar panels, or what factors affect their useful life?
+What factors affect solar panel longevity?
 Are there ways for solar customers to prolong the life of their solar PV system?
 Read this blog from SunPeak’s experts to discover the answers to these questions and more.

-Here we provide useful information to commercial solar system owners about solar panel longevity, how degradation rates are calculated and applied, as well as how the selection of solar provider can further maximize the long-term productivity and profitability of every system.
+Below, we have provided useful information to commercial solar system owners about solar panel longevity, how degradation rates are calculated and applied and how the selection of the right solar provider can further maximize the long-term productivity and profitability of every system.

 Figure 1: Industry standard degradation rates are shown, including 1% in the first year and .5% and .7% rates.
 The blue line represents warranty coverage, and the red line represents a system’s typical 30-year investment lifespan.
 As seen above, panels do not fully degrade by this 30-year mark; many can continue to produce electricity for an extended time period, though at a lower level.